ClementAcher/WebsiteMonitoring/README.md

 ### Global behavior

+#### `RunServers.py`

-Since it is actually hard to find a website that is likely to be down, but not all the time to test this program, I have added a script to create and run servers on the localhost that the user can easily set whether those servers will time out or not.
+Since it is actually hard to find a website that is likely to be down from time to time, but not all the time to test this program, I have added a script to create and run servers on the localhost that the user can easily set whether those servers will time out or not.